ilCatania/tetris/README.md

 # Running

-The program requires python 3 (it was tested with version `3.8.5`) by checking out the project, then running:
+The program requires python 3 (it was tested with version `3.8.5`).
+After checking out the project, run it like this:

 ```shell
 $ python src/tetris/cmd.py